 Horizon 2020 will encourage and support the participation of SMEs in an integrated way across all specific objectives.
-In accordance with Article 18 of Horizon 2020 Framework Regulation, measures as set out in the specific objective 'Innovation in SMEs' (dedicated SME instrument) shall be applied in the specific objective 'Leadership in enabling and industrial technologies' and Part III 'Societal challenges'.
+In accordance with Article 22, measures set out under the specific objective 'Innovation in SMEs' (dedicated SME instrument) shall be applied in the specific objective 'Leadership in enabling and industrial technologies' and in the priority 'Societal challenges'.